How do you keep your house, possessions, and loved ones safe in your new German home? Find out your options for home insurance in Germany.

 Renewal with some companies is done automatically if you don’t notify them that you wish to cancel at least 30 days before the end of the policy.
 Check your policy details for renewal and cancellation information.

 Making an insurance claim in Germany will vary from insurer to insurer so be sure to check the procedure when you take out a policy.
 You can usually make a claim by phone or online.
-You will need to provide details of the claim along with information on what has been lost or damage.
+You will need to provide details of the claim, along with information on what has been lost or damaged.
 Because of this, it’s useful to keep receipts when you buy expensive products so that you have proof of how much they cost.

-If you have been burgled, you may need to provide details of the police report on the burglary.
+If you have been burglarized, you may need to provide details of the police report on the burglary.
 Deadlines for reporting and filing a claim with your insurer can vary from company to company.
 Again, check the small print for details so that you don’t miss out.

 Once you have filed a claim, your insurer will investigate the claim based on the information provided and will then notify you of their decision.
-If you are unhappy with the outcome, you should contact the complaints department of the insurer in the first instance.
-You can take the complaint to BaFin if you are not happy with the verdict.

 Canceling a contract or changing provider

-German insurance contracts typically run for 12 months, however some run for longer and some may have a cancel at anytime clause.
+German insurance contracts typically run for 12 months, however some run for longer, and some may have a ‘cancel at any time’ clause.
 Because of this, check what the cancellation procedure is with your provider ahead of signing any agreement.
 If there is a minimum contract period, you may not be able to get out of the contract early without a specific reason.

-Regardless, all insurance companies should offer an initial cooling off period to customers where they can cancel a contract shortly after signing up.
+Regardless, all insurance companies should offer an initial cooling-off period to customers, where they can cancel a contract shortly after signing up.